 The progress on Dethol has been simply amazing.
 I cannot even begin to explain how rewarding this last month has been for me personally and professionally.
 The fact that I’m working on something of my own has me reminiscing about what it felt like when I started in the industry.
 When someone asks me on stream what I am doing, I am overly excited to talk about it.
 Showing where we are at and what are some of our current roadblocks is rewarding in itself.

 As June starts to wind down, I started to analyze the month, and it’s sprint.

-While I’m the only one left with anything outstanding (what?); I’m confident that last task is going to get done on time.
+While I’m the only one left with anything outstanding (what?); I’m confident that the last task is going to get done on time.
 One thing that this sprint has suggested is that we do actually need to use the time estimates in JIRA more.
 Being that we are bootstrapping, we need to make sure we are using our time effectively.
 Either way, we accomplished a lot this first month, especially at this “building the boilerplate” stage of development.

 - A documentation generation pattern, making UE compatible with Doxygen.

-- Modular generator and filter system allowing for random and customizable generation of content.
+- Modular generator and filter system allowing for the random and customizable generation of content.

 - Optimized Delaunay Triangulation and Voronoi Diagrams (Centroid Based).